nvdaes/translateNvdaAddonsWithCrowdin/readme.md

 # translateNvdaAddonsWithCrowdin

-The goald of this add-on is help translators work more efficiently when using this [project to translate NVDA add-ons with Crowdin](https://crowdin.com/project/nvdaaddons).
+The goal of this add-on is help translators work more efficiently when using this [project to translate NVDA add-ons with Crowdin](https://crowdin.com/project/nvdaaddons).

 ## Settings